Webilop/woocommerce-html5-video/readme.txt

 *Chinese

-If you want to contribute with the localization of this plugin, you can send us your .mo and .po files to contact[at]webilop.com
+If you want to contribute with the localization of this plugin, you can contribute in the [Github repository](https://github.com/Webilop/woocommerce-html5-video) or send us your .mo and .po files to contact[at]webilop.com

 = Documentation =

-To access the plugin documentation in English, visit http://www.webilop.com/products/woocommerce-html5-video/

-The documentation in Spanish is also availale in: http://www.webilop.com/es_ES/productos/woocommerce-html5-video-2/
+The plugin has [documentation available in English](http://www.webilop.com/products/woocommerce-html5-video/) and the [documentation in Spanish](http://www.webilop.com/es_ES/productos/woocommerce-html5-video-2/) is also available.

 == Installation ==

-1. Install and activate the woocommerce plugin available in https://wordpress.org/plugins/woocommerce-html5-video/ or http://www.woothemes.com/woocommerce/
+1. Install and activate the [woocommerce plugin](https://wordpress.org/plugins/woocommerce/).
 1. Upload the `woocommerce-html5-video` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create your products through 'the Products' menu option